victorwss/flappy-bird-racing/README.md

 - With two or more players, it might be difficulty to tell for sure which bird who is controlling.

-- Add music and sound on/off buttons.
+- Should add music and sound on/off buttons.
 The music might become annoying after some time.

 - To avoid the control buttons capturing the Enter key, click the blank area in the page before playing.